o3de/o3de.org/content/docs/contributing/code-of-conduct.md

 This code of conduct applies both within project spaces and in public spaces when an individual is representing the project or its community.

-Instances of abusive, harassing, or otherwise unacceptable behavior in Kubernetes may be reported by contacting the [O3DE Code of Conduct Committee](https://git.k8s.io/community/committee-code-of-conduct) via <conduct@o3de.org>.
-For other projects, please contact a CNCF project maintainer or our mediator, Mishi Choudhary <mishi@linux.com>.
+Instances of abusive, harassing, or otherwise unacceptable behavior in O3DE may be reported by contacting the [O3DE Code of Conduct Committee](https://github.com/o3de/foundation/tree/main/committee/committee-code-of-conduct) via <conduct@o3de.org>.
+For other projects, please contact a CNCF project maintainer.

 This Code of Conduct is adapted from the Contributor Covenant (http://contributor-covenant.org), version 1.2.0, available at